frostbyte134/frostbyte134.github.io/_posts/2020-12-12-intro-classical-stats.markdown

   - In Bayesian setting we fix prior to encode such belief/info, but in classical setting we cannot.
 - we define \\(\sqrt{\text{var}\hat{\Theta}}\\), stddev of the estimator, as the `standard error`
   - high standard error = our problem/data has high randomness, and our estimate varies a lot (may not be so accurate)
-  - small standard erorr = our estimates are concentrated
+  - small standard error = our estimates are concentrated
   - it is highly dependent on problem setting, models, ...